-I though you’d enjoy this recipe today for gluten free coconut macaroons.
-I’ve shared a couple of raw macaroon recipes, including my chocolate dipped macaroons.
+I thought you’d enjoy this recipe today for gluten-free coconut macaroons.
+I’ve shared a couple of raw macaroon recipes, including my chocolate-dipped macaroons.
 Those are so good!
-But I didn’t stop there.
-I even made some raspberry coconut macaroons.
-These remind me so much of a raspberry zinger, except much, much healthier!

 This may be the easiest cookie recipe I’ve shared so far.
 The toughest part may be finding the ingredients, but I’m sharing tips to make that easy for you as well.

 You really don’t have to do the ground flax seeds, but I do think it serves as a nice binding agent in these cookies.
 And, besides, ground flax seeds add omega-3s to these cookies…and that’s a good thing.

 Stir the ingredients together and then use a cookie scoop to make cookie dough balls.
 You’ll want that cookie scooper because this batter is pretty sticky.

 In the photo above I haven’t yet added the vanilla and ground flaxseed.
 It doesn’t photograph as well, but you can add that to your dough to add flavor and to create a binding agent for the finished cookies.

 Yes, coconut is gluten-free, but like any products you buy, if you’re highly sensitive to gluten, you will want to make sure that the coconut you purchase is not packaged in a plant that also produces products that have gluten in them.

 I like to buy my coconut in the bulk section at my local health food store.
 That’s because I prefer to purchase unsweetened coconut.